kiriaze/code-syntax/README.md

 # Proper Code Syntax
-The right way structure your code.
+My ideal opinionated way to structure code.
 Borrowed and elaborated upon from SFE, which founded SOMA.
 *Very much a work in progress :)*

 ## Goal

-To establish more consistency and readability across developers, the Made by Grizzly team and our open source projects.
+To establish more consistency and readability across developers, teams and my open source projects.
 This is aimed at html, css, js and php.

 ## Ideals